 If you want some assistance regarding the integration code, get in touch

-Use the following URL as a link in the application from where you want to
+Use the copied link in the application from where you want to perform SSO:

 For example, you can use it as: